mmaz/neet/docs/imitation_learning.md

     return model
 ```

+As configured above, the PilotNet model expects 200x66 crops from the car's camera.

 !!! note "Exercise"
     How many parameters does each layer represent?
 What is the effect of changing the input size on the total number of parameters in the network?
 Why?